-United Church of Christ Young Adult Ministry
+United Church of Christ Young Adult Ministries

 Young Adult Service-Learning Fellowships and Communities are unique pre-professional volunteer opportunities to explore service and social justice.
 Young adult leaders are transforming communities through a faith-inspired pursuit of justice, collaborative action, and intentional living.
 Please check-out the new programs we are providing below.

-Leadership Fellows Program
+Young Adults Leadership Fellows Program

 This image has an empty alt attribute; its file name is application-information-1024x512.png